 Sequential numberings are what helps you keep track of the whereabouts of the invoice.
 To help you generate a unique sequential numbering, you may begin with a project number or a customer number.
-You can check the status of your invoice through the use of sequential numbering.
+You can check the status of your accounting invoice through the use of sequential numbering.
 This is also helpful when computing for taxes.

 6. Indicate the Due Date

 This is where you indicate the final date of payment.
 Be professional yet straightforward about your terms of payment.
 It should be stated in a manner that is understandable by your customers.
 You may send a text message or a written notice as a reminder about the payment deadline.